 There is currently no online application facility available for street trading.

-If you require further clarification please do not hesitate to contact the Licensing Department by phone or email using details in the 'Contact' tab above.
+If you require further support please contact the Licensing Department using details in the 'Contact' tab .